-- Allow retail and office uses on all commercially zoned properties and encourage restaurant development where a restaurant use would not create a nuisance for adjacent residential properties. - On the north side of Bee Caves Road, limit development on commercially zoned lots to two stories and 30 feet in height.
+- Allow retail and office uses on commercially zoned properties and encourage restaurant development where a restaurant or retail use would not create a nuisance for adjacent residential properties, except where residential properties are adjacent to office properties today and could be negatively impacted by conversion of that office use to retail uses extended hours, traffic, noise, smells and related concerns with restaurants, bars, and convenience stores, being the primary concerns. - On the north side of Bee Caves Road, limit development on commercially zoned lots to two stories and 30 feet in height.
 On the south side of Bee Caves Road, limit development on commercially zoned lots to 3 stories and 45 feet in height. - Maintain current Rollingwood Drive frontage setbacks (i.e., setbacks between commercial buildings and Rollingwood Drive). - Prohibit the clearing of native vegetation within the FEMA floodplain on commercially zoned properties. - Work with stakeholders to envision and create a safer pedestrian crossing of Bee Caves Road at Edgegrove Drive.
 (Long-term vision: build a pedestrian bridge across Bee Caves Road within Rollingwood.) - Replace current setbacks between commercially zoned properties and residentially zoned properties with a 75-foot setback measured from the edge of any residentially zoned lot to the edge of any building on any commercially zoned lot.
 The clearing of native vegetation shall be prohibited in this 75-foot setback.
 In addition, the City should require replanting of previously cleared spaces within the 75-foot setback between the edge of any residentially zoned lot and the edge of any building on any commercially zoned lot. - To reduce the number of ingress/egress points on Bee Caves Road, eliminate any existing code provisions that require a driveway on every commercially zoned lot. - Encourage the building of walking and biking paths on commercially zoned lots along the south side of Dry Creek (sometimes called Eanes Creek) on the north side of Bee Caves Road. - Enforcement: The City should require an as-built survey as part of its final permitting and Certificate of Occupancy for all new commercial development.
-In addition, the City should exercise its full discretion and employ all means to enforce all development rules regulating commercially zoned lots. - Modify development standards as necessary based on following recommendations: - Front setback: - the front setback for commercial properties along the north side of Bee Caves Road be reduced from the current 25-foot setback to a 5-foot setback, where the developer has agreed to: 1) contribute any required right of way to TX DOT, and 2) implement a landscape plan, including appropriate irrigation and maintenance, that provides native species shade trees along sidewalks and rear lot pedestrian paths.
+In addition, the City should exercise its full discretion and employ all means to enforce all development rules regulating commercially zoned lots. - Modify development standards as necessary based on following recommendations: - Front setback:

+the front setback for commercial properties along the north side of Bee Caves Road be reduced from the current 25-foot setback to a 5-foot setback, where the developer has agreed to: 1) contribute any required right of way to TX DOT, and 2) implement a landscape plan, including appropriate irrigation and maintenance, that provides native species shade trees along sidewalks and rear lot pedestrian paths.

-o Impervious cover:
+Impervious cover: